slurpee159/5113056042_HW1/README.md

 A table showing the generated dataset.
 Model performance metrics (MSE and R²).
 A scatter plot with the actual vs. predicted values and the regression line.
-You can adjust the parameters and rerun the analysis as needed.